-If you ignore these warning signs, your cat may develop hypothermia.
+If you ignore these warning signs, your cat may develop mild hypothermia.
 You can check if your cat is cold by touching its ears, tail, and paw pads.
-These are the parts of a cat’s anatomy that heat escapes from.
+These are the parts of a cat’s anatomy where heat escapes.

 Taking a Cat’s Temperature

-These readings will usually be accurate, but this is an invasive process.
-Many cats will resist and prevent you from taking their temperature.
-If you wish to proceed, you can do so in one of two ways:
+These readings will be accurate, but it is an invasive process.
+Many cats will do their utmost to prevent you from taking their temperature.
+If you decide to proceed, you can do so in one of two ways:

-Rectal thermometers are the most accurate way of measuring a cat’s temperature.
-Most pet stores will stock these items.
-You will have two options, digital or mercury.
+Rectal thermometers are an accurate way of measuring a cat’s temperature.
+There are two options: digital or mercury.

-Digital thermometers are recommended.
-They yield faster results and are less invasive than mercury thermometers.
-Mercury thermometers are made of glass.
-This means that you will need to proceed with caution.
+Digital thermometers are recommended as they yield faster results and are less invasive.
+Mercury thermometers are made of glass, so proceed with caution.
 To take your cat’s temperature rectally, follow these steps:

 - Play with the cat as you want it to be tired and docile

 - Restrain the cat, ideally by wrapping it in a soft towel

 - Calm the cat with petting and treats